-The operation of the automaton is not standard.
-As before, we view $\cA$ running on a tree $\cT$ starting at node $v_0 \in \dom{\cT}$ as a game $\gameonstart{\cA}{\cT}{v_0}$.
+Again, the acceptance condition is a parity condition specified by $\Omega$.
+As before, we define acceptance of $\cT$ from a node $v_0 \in \dom{\cT}$ based on a game $\gameonstart{\cA}{\cT}{v_0}$.
 The arena is $Q \times \dom{\cT}$, and the initial position is $(q_0,v_0)$.
 From a position $(q,v)$, Eve selects some $S \in \delta(q,\cT(v))$, and a marking of every successor of $v$ with a set of states such that (i) for all $(a,r) \in S$, there is some $a$-successor whose marking includes $r$, and (ii) for all $a$-successors $w$ of $v$, if $r$ is in the marking of $w$, then there is some $(a,r) \in S$.
 Adam then selects some successor $w$ of $v$ and a state $r$ in the marking of $w$ chosen by Eve, and the game continues from position $(r,w)$.
 A winning play and strategy is defined as above.
-Please see \cite{janinw} and~\cite{interpolationmucalc} for more information.

 \myparagraph{Properties of $\mu$-automata}